 While sharing custody of a pet may sound ideal, it can become complicated and cause hostility and disagreements in some cases.
 We encourage our clients to fully consider the property that matters most to them when getting a divorce, whether it be the house, investment properties, or even the family pet.

-If you are getting divorced, call 770-383-1973 to set up a consultation with the Ward Law Firm.
+If you are getting divorced, call 770-383-1973 to schedule your REAL Case Analysis with the Ward Law Firm.
 We can discuss all matters relating to your divorce, including custody of your pets.